Amy’s Digital Printables

 If I Was...writing prompt page

-Venn Diagram-Compare/Contrast me and Madeline
+Venn Diagram-Compare/Contrast Piccolo & me

-Pairs Scavenger Hunt
+Colors Scavenger Hunt

 Tell about main characters page

-Life Lessons I learned
+Life Lessons I learned page

 Word Search with answer key